ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick States.rst

         ]
     }

-The `PropertyChanges </sdk/apps/qml/QtQuick/PropertyChanges/>`__ type will change the values of object properties.
+The :ref:`PropertyChanges <sdk_qtquick_propertychanges>` type will change
+the values of object properties.
 Objects are referenced through their id.
 Objects outside the component are also referenced using the ``id`` property, exemplified by the property change to the external ``flag`` object.

 Further, the state may change by assigning the ``state`` property with the appropriate signal state.
-A state switch could be in a `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ type, assigning a different state whenever the signal receives a mouse click.
+A state switch could be in a :ref:`MouseArea <sdk_qtquick_mousearea>` type, assigning a different state whenever the signal receives a mouse click.

 .. code:: qml